aidenjm21/Time-Tracker-App/replit.md

 **Backend Architecture:**
 - Serverless architecture using Streamlit's built-in server
+- PostgreSQL database for persistent data storage
 - In-memory data processing using pandas and numpy
-- No persistent backend services required
+- SQLAlchemy for database operations with duplicate prevention

 **Data Processing:**
 - Pandas for data manipulation and analysis